Currently reading: First pictures of £25,000 Kia EV2 city car

 Korean firm expands EV line-up to include a European-built Vauxhall Corsa rival with a hot GT version

-The production version of the EV3 will arrive next year, with the EV5 going on sale in 2025.
-The EV4 will follow in 2026 – when the smaller EV2 will also launch.
-Kia has yet to give any details of the model beyond its name but has said it will be a compact model designed with a focus on the European market and manufactured at Kia’s plant in Slovakia.
+Kia has yet to give any further details of the model beyond its name, but has said it will be a compact car designed with a focus on the European market and manufactured at Kia’s plant in Slovakia.

 Speaking to Autocar, Kia CEO Ho-Sung Song said producing affordable EVs is “very important” for the brand, “especially for the European market that is in need of smaller [electric] vehicles too”.

-The firm is working to a target starting price of $30,000 (£25,000), which would put it up against the likes of the Peugeot e-2008, Vauxhall Corsa Electric and Mini Cooper Electric.
+The firm is working to a target starting price of $30,000 (£25,000), which would put it up against the likes of the Renault 5, Vauxhall Corsa Electric and Mini Cooper Electric.

-Song said the EV2 is a “very unique and important model for the European market”, adding: “This is a smaller size of EV, a very European-style dedicated model.”
-He said Kia has a “very concrete plan” for the machine.
+Song said the EV2 is a “very unique and important model for the European market” and “this is a smaller size of EV, a very European-style dedicated model.”
+He added that Kia has a “very concrete plan” for the model.

 Back to top

 Production of the new model is due to start in Kia’s Slovakia factory – currently home to the Ceed and Sportage – in 2025, ahead of deliveries beginning the following year.
-The machine will be produced at the plant alongside another model in Kia’s EV range, although which has yet to be finalised.
-Given Kia has said it will focus on building small and medium-sized EVs in Europe, it is most likely to be the EV3 or EV4.
+The EV2 will be produced at the plant alongside another model in Kia’s EV range, although which has yet to be finalised.
+Given that Kia has said it will focus on building small- and medium-sized EVs in Europe, it is most likely to be the EV3 or EV4.

 James Attwood